chimericdream/worldofpannotia.com/src/_races/grimlock.md

       desc: |
         Grimlocks can sense all foes within 40 feet as a sighted creature would.
 Beyond that range, they treat all targets as having total concealment.

         Grimlocks are susceptible to sound- and scent-based attacks, however, and are affected normally by loud noises and sonic spells (such as ghost sound or silence) and overpowering odors (such as stinking cloud or incense-heavy air).
-Negating a grimlock's sense of smell or hearing reduces this ability to normal ~Blind-Fight (as the feat).
+Negating a grimlock's sense of smell or hearing reduces this ability to normal ~{% feat_link blind-fight %} (as the feat).
 If both these senses are negated, a grimlock is effectively blinded.
     - name: "Immunities"
       type: "Ex"
       desc: "Grimlocks are immune to gaze attacks, visual effects, illusions, and other attack forms that rely on sight."